chakane3/moreNotes/README.md

 # moreNotes

-Here to documents my notes on whatever im learning
+Here to document my notes on whatever im learning